MR GEZA KORDAS

 I have over 20 years experience in orthopaedics with a special interest in treating hip and knee problems.
-I am fellowship trained in joint replacement surgery but never stopped learning and innovating.
+I am fellowship trained in joint replacement surgery and never stopped learning and innovating.
 I am keen to adopt the latest techniques that are proved to benefit my patients such as minimally invasive surgery or customised implants.
-I am involved in developing digital therapeutics solutions to improve our understanding of how patients recover after surgery and to improve their experience and outcomes.
+I am involved in the development of digital therapeutics solutions to improve our understanding of how patients recover after surgery and to improve their experience and outcomes.

-I came to Banbury in 2013 and worked for Oxford University Hospitals for 5 years as a Consultant Orthopaedic and Trauma Surgeon.
-Since January 2019 I only work in the private sector, but also seeing NHS patients there.
+I started working for Oxford University Hospitals in 2013 as a Consultant Orthopaedic and Trauma Surgeon.
+Since January 2019 I only work in the private sector, but also see NHS patients there.

 In my clinical work I perform hip replacements including cemented and uncemented techniques using minimally invasive techniques.

-I am leading the implementation of a rapid recovery pathway for joint replacement patients at the Ramsay Treatment Centre.
-This brings several benefits for our patients with better pain management, quicker mobilisation and sleeping in their own bed after only one night in hospital!
+I am leading the implementation of a rapid recovery and day surgery pathway for joint replacement patients at the Ramsay Treatment Centre.
+This brings several benefits for our patients with better pain management, quicker mobilisation and sleeping in their own bed on the day of surgery!

 I hold a Ph.D degree in cartilage research and I am the author of several papers published internationally on this subject as well as on aspects of hip surgery.